人権方針の策定

 If it becomes clear that the business activities of the Company or its consolidated subsidiaries have caused negative human rights impacts, or if involvement through business partners or other parties is apparent or suspected, the Company will work to remedy the situation through dialogue and appropriate procedures in accordance with the International Code of Conduct.

-8. Person in charge
+8. Person in Charge

 The President & Representative Director of the Company and its consolidated subsidiaries designate an officer responsible for the implementation of the Policy and supervise its implementation.

-9. Information disclosure
+9. Information Disclosure

 The Company and its consolidated subsidiaries disclose the progress and results of the efforts to respect human rights on the websites and in other media.

-10. Applicable laws and regulations
+10. Applicable Laws and Regulations

 The Company and its consolidated subsidiaries comply with the laws and regulations of each country or region where we operate.
 Where there is conflict between internationally recognized human rights and the laws and regulations of each country, we will seek ways to maximize respect for internationally recognized human rights principles.